paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 (1) The Secretary shall—

-  (A) conduct a competitive solicitation for proposals from private firms and investors for such joint ventures under subsection (a)(2) of this section; and
+  (A) conduct a competitive solicitation for proposals from private firms and investors for such joint ventures under subsection (a)(2); and

   (B) provide financial assistance to at least five such joint ventures.